Issue #1629: F-Droid does not respect the GNU free system distributions guidelines

 sensiblemn: maintaining separate repos seems like a quick and dirty fix, i agree. if it comes down to removing F-Droid from Replicant and having them start maintaining a seperate repo that is FSDG, it seems like a good option. i agree that your solution is a better long term fix.

-#4 Updated by Denis 'GNUtoo' Carikli 11 months ago
+#4 Updated by Denis 'GNUtoo' Carikli about 1 year ago

 Edit: workaround formatting issues.